 Students can access courses online through Blackboard.
 Learners completing the AAS degree online may choose from eight-week, 12-week, or 16-week classes.
 Distance learners should enroll full time.
 Applicants to the AAS in medical assisting must submit ACT or ACCUPLACER scores, hold a minimum GPA of 2.0, and take the test of essential academic skills (TEAS) pre-placement assessment.
 New students begin in the fall semester.
 The program accepts 25 students each year.

 State Fair Community College is regionally accredited by the Higher Learning Commission (HLC).

 Among Minnesota’s highest-ranking colleges for retention, graduation, and career placement rates, ATCC focuses on education for working adults.
 The school offers a variety of two-year degrees, transfer degrees, certificates, and professional programs that can be completed in just one year.
 ATCC provides more than 10 online programs in lucrative majors such as business, healthcare, and IT.

-Students pursuing the medical assistant degree online gain the technical and computer skills needed for administrative medical assistant positions.
+medical assistant degree online gain the technical and computer skills needed for administrative medical assistant positions.
 The 60-credit medical administrative specialist AAS encompasses four semesters of coursework in general education and major requirements.
 Students explore medical terminology, health information and medical records, technical writing, and healthcare systems and practices.
 The program culminates in a unique mentor-led capstone experience.
 The program stresses accuracy, confidentiality, and an advanced understanding of the technology commonly used in contemporary healthcare environments.
 All students complete an internship.